 Trip highlights: hammerhead sharks, turtles, schooling fish & big pelagics

-Dive sites and activities: Temple or Ras Katy, Ras Mohamed National Park: Ras Za'atar, Jackfish Alley, Shark Observatory, Shark Reef, Yolanda Reef; Dunraven, SS Thistlegorm Wreck, Shag Rock, Kingston Wreck, Alternatives, Straits of Tiran: Jackson, Thomas, Woodhouse and Gordon Reef; Ras Um Sid
+Dive sites and activities: Temple or Ras Katy, Ras Mohamed National Park: Ras Za'atar, Jackfish Alley, Shark Observatory, Shark Reef, Yolanda Reef; Dunraven, Small Crack, SS Thistlegorm Wreck, Shag Rock, Kingston Wreck, The Alternatives, Straits of Tiran: Jackson, Thomas, Woodhouse and Gordon Reef; Ras Um Sid

 Day 1

-You can expect 4 dives per day on each full diving day, with 3 dives provided on the penultimate day, before the boat cruises back to port.
+You can expect 4 dives per day on each full diving day, with 3 dives provided on the penultimate day, before the South Moon cruises back to port.

 Day 8